aoterodelaroza/acpdb/README.md

 structures each (this only works if the number of structures is greater than `ipack.i`).
 The `PACK` keyword invokes the `tar` utility through a `system()` call.

+If the `ACP` keyword is present, use the ACP in file `file.s` or the ACP with name `name.s` from the internal ACP database to substitute the ACP-related template expansions (`%acpgau%`, etc.).

 #### Description of the Template Format